-- To know the various functional blocks present is cardiac care units so that the students can handle these equipments with care and safety. - To understand the different types of neurology equipments so the students learn to use this • equipment. - To develop an understanding of the physiotherapy and diathermy equipment so that the student can learn to operate.
+- To know the various functional blocks present is cardiac care units so that the students can handle these equipments with care and safety. - To understand the different types of neurology equipments so the students learn to use this equipment. - To develop an understanding of the physiotherapy and diathermy equipment so that the student can learn to operate.

-CARDIAC CARE UNIT UNIT I
+UNIT I CARDIAC CARE UNIT

-Pacemakers - different types, batteries for pacemakers.
-AC defibrillators, asynchronous and synchronous DC defibrillators, patient monitoring system.
+Pacemakers - Need, different types, electrode types and placement, batteries for pacemakers, Design.
+AC defibrillators, DC defibrillators - asynchronous and synchronous, Types of waveforms, electrode types and placement, precautions, Patient monitoring system